LDO-CERT/orochi/docs/Users-Guide.md

 ---

+## Cross-Dump Global Search

+In addition to filtering within individual plugin tables, Orochi provides a high-performance **Cross-Dump Global Search** powered by PostgreSQL full-text search.

+The global search input is prominently located in the top navigation bar and accessible across all views.

+Key capabilities:
+- **Simultaneous Multi-Dump Querying**: Search across all memory dumps you have access to with a single query, matching process names, command lines, IP addresses, hashes, or arbitrary memory strings.
+- **Ranked Match Results**: Results are returned grouped by dump and plugin, highlighted by relevance ranking.
+- **Direct Investigation Linkage**: Each search result row includes an **Add to Case** button, allowing investigators to instantly attach relevant forensic hits as evidence directly into an active investigation case.

+---

 ## Comparing Plugin Results

 When two dumps are selected, choose a common plugin to compare their results side by side.